-Molly Devilbiss was named the Simmons University Head Women’s Lacrosse Coach in August of 2018 and enters her second season for the Sharks.
+Molly Devilbiss was named the Simmons University Head Women’s Lacrosse Coach in August of 2018 and has been the Sharks mentor for the past two seasons.

 Prior to her arrival in Boston, Devilbiss served as an Assistant Coach for Frostburg State University for three seasons, including her last two as the program’s top assistant.

 During her tenure with the Bobcats, Devilbiss coached against 12 nationally-ranked opponents, but still managed to help Frostburg State to a pair of six-win seasons in her first two years as well as an appearance in the Capital Athletic Conference Championship Tournament.